 Above, are examples of some of the first hand made mainstream watches for men made in Paris, known as the Santos-Dumont and the Tank Models.
 Santos-Dumont produced these watched with Cartier.
 What helped Cartier gain is popularity was the iconic square design and the Tank model.

-The Tank model, one of the most famous models, was released in 1917 during the WWI .
-It was made in honour of the the tough, new Allied tanks apparently.
+The Tank https://handsfreehealth.com/hfhealth/buy-viagra-online/ model, one of the most famous models, was released in 1917 during the WWI.
+It was made in honour of the tough, new Allied tanks apparently.

-Here (above) you can see one of first mainstream watches for men which also has a square like case.
+Here (above) you can see one of the first mainstream watches for men which also has a square-like case.
 This watch is the famous Santos-Dumont model.

-Today, Cartier is still based in Paris, but is part of the Richemont Group of Luxury Brands and now produce jewelry and accessories as well.
+Today, Cartier is still based in Paris, but is part of the Richemont Group of Luxury Brands and now produce jewellery and accessories as well.

 Check out our collection of Vintage Pre Owned Cartier watches for sales right HERE.